Want to learn more composition and arrangement tactics? You might like my book.

 - Swing and groove

 Following that, there’s a section titled Genre Studies.
-This is where we’ll analyze a track in each major genre (Trance, House, Drum and Bass, and Dubstep), studying the style of drums and giving a breakdown of how those drums are programmed.
+This is where we’ll analyze a track in each major genre (Trance, House, Drum and Bass, Future Bass, and Dubstep), studying the style of drums and giving a breakdown of how those drums are programmed.

 And finally, before we start, if you find this article helpful in any way, I’d love if you could share it around.
 Sharing on Facebook and Twitter help immensely, but even letting a producer friend know about it is just as helpful.